 The right to drill for natural gas in Washington is controlled by mineral estate owners.
 The mineral estate may be owned by the surface owner or by another party such as descendants of homesteaders, state or federal government, large timber companies, or previous landowners who chose to retain the mineral rights upon selling the land.
 No mineral estate owner is under any obligation to lease their mineral rights.

-The Washington Division of Geology and Earth Resources regulates oil and gas drilling.
+The Washington Geological Survey regulates oil and gas drilling.
 Visit the Rules, Regulation, and Forms page for regulations, forms, and permit fee information.

 The Earth Resource Permit Locations Portal displays all of the dry oil and gas exploration wells and gas storage wells drilled in Washington State.
 This data is also available for download in GIS geodatabase format.
 Open File Report 2012-02 provides this information in Excel format.
 Links to scans of geophysical logs and other permitting documents for many of the drilled wells are also available within all of these products